 After one of the wettest winters in recent times, many of us will be glad to see that spring appears to be well underway.
 The poor weather hasn’t just taken a toll on us though, as lawns throughout the UK will still be feeling a little under the weather.

-The application of a suitable fertiliser is a great way to give your existing lawn a boost, and keep your new lawn looking fantastic all summer long.
+Applying fertiliser is a great way to boost your existing lawn and keep your new lawn looking fantastic all year long.

 What can fertiliser do for my lawn?